mwstowe/crowtdiscordbot/README.md

 2. Sends a specialized prompt to the Gemini API asking for a relevant fact
 3. Evaluates whether to interject (the AI can decide to "pass" if it can't find a relevant fact)
 4. Applies a realistic typing delay before sending the response
-5. Delivers a concise, interesting fact that relates to the conversation topic2.
-Add your Discord bot token to the `DISCORD_TOKEN` field
+5. Delivers a concise, interesting fact that relates to the conversation topic

+### News Interjection

+The news interjection feature shares links to interesting technology or weird news articles (excluding sports) with commentary on why they're interesting and how they relate to the conversation.

+For news interjections, the bot:
+1. Retrieves recent conversation context
+2. Sends a specialized prompt to the Gemini API asking for a fictional but plausible news article link
+3. Evaluates whether to interject (the AI can decide to "pass" if it can't find a relevant article idea)
+4. Applies a realistic typing delay before sending the response
+5. Delivers a fictional article title, URL, and brief commentary on why it's interesting or relevant to the conversation

+The news interjection format looks like:
+"Article title: https://example.com/article-path This shows how [technology/topic] is advancing in interesting ways."

+2. Add your Discord bot token to the `DISCORD_TOKEN` field
    - Privileged Gateway Intents: Message Content Intent
    - Scopes: `bot`, `messages.read`, `applications.commands`
 3. Configure channels to follow using one of these options: